-- Two thirds of households (66%) express uncertainty about how to correctly dispose of one or more items.
+- Nearly 2 in 5 people (38%) express uncertainty about how to correctly dispose of one or more items.

-- Almost half (49%) of UK households dispose of one or more items in the residual bin that are collected for recycling in their area.
+- Just over half (55%) of UK households dispose of one or more items in the residual bin that are collected for recycling in their area.

-- Just over two-thirds (68%) of UK households add one or more items to their recycling collection that are not accepted locally.
+- The majority (85%) of UK households add one or more items to their recycling collection that are not accepted locally.

-- Only one in eight households (12%) do not put any items in the residual bin that could be recycled, nor do they put any items in the recycling that are not accepted.
+- Almost one in seven households (15%) do not put any items in the recycling that are not accepted.

 The survey concludes that lack of knowledge is a key barrier to recycling.
 Other barriers include a lack of bin capacity and inertia.